sean1832/Stego/readme.md

 ## Planned Features
 - [ ] Support for JPEG images (using DCT)
 - [ ] Support for lossless audio formats (WAV, FLAC)
+- [ ] Drag and drop support for files

 ## Requirements